getsentry/sentry-javascript/packages/utils/README.md

 ## General

-Common utilities used by the Sentry JavaScript SDKs. **Warning, only submodule imports are allowed here.** Also note, this function shouldn't be used externally, we will break them from time to time.
-This package is not part of our public API contract, we use them only internally.
+Common utilities used by the Sentry JavaScript SDKs.

+Note: This package is only meant to be used internally, and as such is not part of our public API contract and does not follow semver.